For Enquiry: 93450 45466

 private Y N N N

-Before going to any interviews, you must be familiar with these Java Basic Interview Questions.
+Before going to any interviews, you must be familiar with these Java interview questions and answers.

 54. What distinctions exist between queues and stacks?